lzwjava/blog-source/original/2025-02-27-management-en.md

 ---
 audio: false
+generated: false
 lang: en
 layout: post
 title: Management
 translated: false
 ---

 - Prefer to promote colleagues who have worked in my group for at least six months rather than hiring senior engineers from outside.